Groogy/boleite/README.md

 ![Boleite](http://i.imgur.com/BKTwCEH.png)

-Work In Progress Framework for developing Games in Crystal
+Work In Progress Framework for developing Games in Crystal.
+You can view it in use at my other project [Ego](https://github.com/Groogy/ego).

 ## Installation